Catherine22/iOS-tutorial/Swift Playground/README.md

 ## ```class```, ```enum``` and ```structure```
 ### Designated Initialiser, ```init```
-Every argument is supposed to be initialise
+Every argument is supposed to be initialised

 ```swift
 class Person {